minhtee-2k/Data-Structures-Algorithm-with-Python/README.md

 # Data Structures

 Revising the implementation of every data structure.
-Materials are based on many online open sources, like GeeksforGeeks, Leetcode, etc. (to name a few)
+Materials are based on various online open sources, like GeeksforGeeks, Leetcode, etc. (to name a few)

 Topics covered: